lblod/frontend-embeddable-notule-editor/docs/widgets/toolbar.md

 A toolbar always consists of a `main` section, and a `side` section.
 - The `main` section is the most prevalent option, and may take most of the toolbar width
 - The `side` option is shown on the right side of the toolbar.
-If there is not enough toolbar space, the `side` section will be collapsed first.
+If there is not enough toolbar space, the `side` section will be collapsed first, toolbar group by toolbar group.
+Ensure that toolbar groups do not contain too many widgets at once, as their contents will not wrap onto a new line (regardless of screen size).

 An example of a simple toolbar:
 ```ts